Andrew-Pynch/Andrew-Pynch.github.io/_posts/2020-05-16-The-people-doing-the-real-work.md

 to no value, I often begin to feel gloomy about the prospects of of truly useful innovations.
 It is when I reach these figurative low points that I go back to the people who never fail to inspire me.
 These are the people who are doing the real work.
-The people who constructed the infrastructure and insane advancements that society continues to reap.
-This is an appreciation post for those individuals, and a short discussion on the impact they have had on my life.
+The people who constructed the infrastructure that society continues to reap the benefits of.
+This is an appreciation post for those individuals and a short discussion on the impact they have had on my life.

 ## [Gwynne Shotwell](https://en.wikipedia.org/wiki/Gwynne_Shotwell)